Ichnology: The Study of Tracks and Traces

 - Dinosaur footprints in Jurassic-Cretaceous boundary beds on the Isle of Portland (more info) - This is a scientific presentation with figures of tracks and trackways.

-- Triassic megatracksites in carbonate tidal flats of the Germanic Basin ( This site may be offline. ) - This is another presentation including figures of tracks and trackways
+- Triassic megatracksites in carbonate tidal flats of the Germanic Basin (more info) - This is another presentation including figures of tracks and trackways

 Check out these resources for ideas on teaching about traces, tracks and trackways: